cell-org/nuronjs.cell.computer/README.md

   - `royaltyReceiver`: the royalty receiver address of this token. whenever a sale is made, NFT marketplaces that follow the EIP-2981 NFT royalty standard will send royalty to this address.
   - `royaltyAmount`: the amount of royalty (out of 1,000,000) the `royaltyReceiver` will receive for each NFT sale.
     - for example, if set as `100,000`, the royalty is 100,000/1,000,000 = 10%.
-  - `minters`: an array of addresses for which the minting of this token is allowed.
+  - `senders`: an array of addresses for which the minting of this token is allowed.
-    - when you pass the `minters` array, the `build()` method automatically creates a merkle root of the list and includes it in the returned token as an attribute named `merkleHash`.
+    - when you pass the `senders` array, the `build()` method automatically creates a merkle root of the list and includes it in the returned token as an attribute named `merkleHash`.
   - `puzzle`: a string that is required for minting.
     - when you pass thte `puzzle` attribute for the `build()` method, it creates a sha3 hash of the `puzzle` string and includes it in the returned token as an attribute named `puzzleHash`.
 The token DOES NOT include the original `puzzle` string.
     - anyone who can come up with the exact same string that hashes to the resulting `puzzleHash` can mint.